ansiblejunky/ansible-project-template/README.md

 This repo contains a `group_vars` folder that includes standard connectivity variables defined for each Operating System Family.
 The Ansible `setup` module gathers facts about a target server and produces the `ansible_os_family` fact that describes the OS family.
 Therefore the filenames are named after the OS family since this is also the inventory group that our servers will be using.

 For example, a Windows server will be assigned to the `windows` inventory group.
-As a result, Ansible will automically load the `group_vars/windows.yml` file.
-For Windows servers, we will be using `winrm` and `kerberos` for authentication.
+As a result, Ansible will automatically load the `group_vars/windows.yml` file.
+For Windows servers, the recommended authentication method uses `winrm` transport and `kerberos` authentication.

 For further information on Windows Remote Management (winrm), see this [link](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html).

 ## Multi-Stage Variables

 A simple method to handle multi-stage variables (both vaulted and non-vaulted) is by using `vars_files` at the playbook level to load the appropriate environment-dependent variables.
 Do not do this inside an Ansible Role since roles should be environment agnostic and reusable.

 ```yaml
 ---